 The University Libraries make available resources to support students and faculty who are enrolled or teach online courses as many NSU degree programs are offered online

 University Libraries include the Shreveport Education Center Library which serves the College of Nursing and Allied Health and NSU Leesville Library.
-To locate these services, use the Library Webpage or the index to the right.
+To locate these services, use the Library Webpage or the index to the left.
 The following describe library services available to online students and faculty:

 - Cammie G. Henry Research Center The Cammie G. Henry Research Center houses nearly 800 Manuscript Collections including Melrose, Caroline Dormon, and the Federal Writers’ Project.
 It collects, preserves, and makes available manuscripts and published materials relating to the culture and history of NSU and Northwest Louisiana.
 Here, you’ll find the University Archives documenting Northwestern State University’s history, and the Louisiana Book and Rare Book Collections including journals, microfilm, and Louisiana newspapers.
 The Melrose Imaging Project scans fragile documents and images and makes them available for electronic viewing and transmission.
 Most materials in these collections do not circulate.
 The Research Center’s hours of operation are generally weekdays from 8 am to 5 pm.

 - Contact Us to reach any library faculty or staff by email or phone.
 The contacts include the faculty and staff for the Shreveport and Leesville/Ft.
 Polk campuses.